TechSoup: History

 After discussing the technology needs of nonprofits with members of the WELL, Daniel Ben-Horin founded CompuMentor (later TechSoup).
 His objective was to create a program in which those with technology skills ("mentors") volunteered to assist nonprofit organizations with information technologies.
+In 1991, Fred Silverman, Apple Computer's manager of community affairs, praised CompuMentor as "a perfect marriage of technology and volunteerism."

-It also began soliciting donations of technological products, largely from tech magazines that had large stocks of unneeded software sent to them by companies seeking coverage of their products, which CompuMentor collected and then sold to nonprofits for a nominal fee, originally $5.
+CompuMentor also began soliciting donations of technological products, largely from tech magazines that had large stocks of unneeded software sent to them by companies seeking coverage of their products, which CompuMentor collected and then sold to nonprofits for a nominal fee, originally $5.

 In 1997, CompuMentor received $350,000 in donations, tying it with the IT Resource Center as the largest Nonprofit Technology Assistance Provider in the U.S.

 On May 9, 2000, TechSoup website www.techsoup.org was launched.

 In 2008, the organization changed its name to TechSoup Global.

 As of 2016, TechSoup reported $30.8 million in revenue.
 It provides technology assistance services and NGO validation services to nongovernmental organizations, foundations, libraries, and other civil society organizations worldwide in partnerships with companies like Microsoft, Adobe, Cisco and Symantec.
 In partnership with Microsoft, it formed the TechSoup Global Network to support increased distribution of services to nonprofits.

 The TechSoup Global Network includes Fundacja TechSoup, a separately incorporated "regional hub" established by TechSoup Global.
 It is based in Warsaw, Poland, and supports activities in 48 European countries.